How to Get Into Cornell: Acceptance Rate and Strategies

 Cornell Admissions – SAT, ACT, and Class Rank

-According to the most recent statistics available (Class of 2023), the mid-50% SAT range for admitted freshman was 1400-1560; on the ACT the range was 32-35.
-Almost one-quarter of 2019-20 freshman scored above a 750 on the reading section of the SAT; 59% earned better than a 750 on the math section.
-Eighty-three percent had earned a place in the top 10% of their graduating high school class and 96% landed in the top 25%.
+According to the most recent statistics available (Class of 2026), the mid-50% SAT range for enrolled freshmen was 1470-1550; on the ACT the range was 33-35.
+Shifting to class rank, 82% had earned a place in the top 10% of their graduating high school class and 96% landed in the top 25%.

 How Cornell Rates Applicants

-Cornell is not going to be impressed that you filled the ten spaces on the Common App Activity List; they are looking for genuine excellence in one or more activities.
+Cornell is looking for genuine excellence in one or more activities.
 For example, you won a prestigious national physics competition, you are one of the top violinists in the United States, you published original scientific research, or were the president of a service organization that made a monumental impact.
 It definitely helps if you are recruited as an athlete to join one of Big Red’s 36 Division I sports teams.
-Approximately 7% of incoming students are designated as “recruited athletes.”
+Between 6-7% of undergraduates are recruited athletes.

 Who Actually Gets Into Cornell?

 Geographically, the Class of 2025 includes:

 - International: 11%

 - Mid-Atlantic States: 18%

 - Southeastern States: 6%